-[Note: This Standard Environmental and Social Mitigation Measures will apply to all minor works/minor repairs contracts to be implemented under the Project.
-Standalone ESMPs will be prepared for moderate and major work contracts.]
+[Note: This Standard Environmental and Social Mitigation Measures will apply to all minor works/minor repairs/moderate works contracts to be implemented under the Project.
+Contractor's ESHS MSIPs will be required for moderate work contracts.
+Standalone ESMPs will be prepared for major work contracts.]